 Our law firm’s principal office is in Dallas and we have offices in Fort Worth, Texas.
 Dr Shezad Malik Law Firm represents clients in dangerous drug and dangerous medical device lawsuits nationwide.

 Information and Commentary provided by Dallas Fort Worth Personal Injury Attorney Dr Shezad Malik.
-The Dr Shezad Malik Law Firm can be contacted in Dallas toll free at 214-390-3189 or in Fort Worth at 817-717-1772.
+The Dr Shezad Malik Law Firm can be contacted in Dallas toll free at 214-390-3189.
 If you or a loved one has been injured from a Stryker Rejuvenate or ABG II Hip, please fill out our contact card for a free consultation.